hallmx/nbds_colab/README.md

 * Delete unwanted notebooks (simply remove them from Google Drive) and add new notebooks (see the nbd_colab documentation on how to do this) so that the repo has the desired project structure.

 * You can rename the 'dstemplate', 'ensemble' and 'final' notebooks to something more meaningful for your project but remember to keep the nbdev naming convention of progressive double digits following by the new name.
 If you work in a team, also including the authors initials - so something like, e.g. '00_AB_data_exploration.ipynb' or 'AB_00_data_exploration.ipynb'.
-Don't forget to ammend any associated import statements to the new nb name as well!
+Don't forget to ammend any associated import statements to the new name as well!

 * Update all `#default_exp` flags with the new notebook name and don't forget to update all local imports similarly.
 Remove unwanted imports and add new ones as required.

-* Uncomment the `%cd command` just below library installs and change the placeholder text to your project directory.
+* Uncomment the `%cd command` just below library installs and change the placeholder text to the name of the project directory.
 Run this cell every time you reload the notebook so that local imports work as expected.

 * Customize test_flags for development.
 As well as the built in `all_flags` the template ships with the following custom test_flags: `test_flag_colab`, `test_flag_deps`, `test_flag_GPU`, `test_flag_slow`, `test_flag_large`, and `test_flag_other`.
 Use these or create your own by editing settings.ini.

 Now you can build the project library with `nbdev_build_lib` and documentation with `nbdev_build_docs` as described in the nbdev [documentation](http://nbdev.fast.ai/) and [nbd_colab docs](https://github.com/hallmx/nbd_colab).
 Don't forget to check for any diffs with `nbdev_diffs_nbs` and run tests with `nbdev_test_nbs`.
 If all is well, push the customized template with an 'init commit' message, or the like, to GitHub.
-After pushing, go to the remote repo's GitHub Pages and you should see the starter documentation for you project!
+After pushing, go to the remote repo's GitHub Pages and you should be able to view the starter documentation for you project!

 ## The data science templates